 It’s All a Big Misunderstanding

 Astrologically speaking, Mercury is associated with communication—the god Mercury, after all, was the winged messenger.
 By inference, if Mercury is moving backward, that implies difficulty communicating.
 Specifically, Mercury retrograde periods are said to be characterized by misunderstandings, confusion, and indecision.
 Delays in communication (for example, a misdirected package or a failure to return a call) are common, as are distractions and a frequent need to rework or redo things you create.
-Mercury retrograde is also blamed for malfunctions of every kind—cars breaking down, computers crashing, and answering machines going kaput for no apparent reason, and with greater frequency than usual.
+Mercury retrograde is also blamed for malfunctions of every kind—cars breaking down, computers crashing, and appliances going kaput for no apparent reason, and with greater frequency than usual.

 It’s oddly appropriate that even the name of the phenomenon is often not communicated correctly.
-I have frequently heard people say, “Mercury’s in retrograde.”
+I frequently hear people say, “Mercury’s in retrograde.”
 My inner grammarian obliges me to point out that this doesn’t make sense, any more than saying, “My car is in green.”
 Retrograde is an adjective, so Mercury can’t be in retrograde, it’s just…retrograde.

 I’ll Get Back to You in a Few Weeks